 This is the story of two families, both from Nordfjord, Sogn og Fjordane, Norway.
-Two of their children, my great grandparents met and married on the plains of western Minnesota.
-They were the proverbial Ole and Lena, Ole Johan Abrahamson Henden and Oline Eriksdatter Grønevik, both Ellis Island immigrants.
+The families did not meet until two of their children married on the plains of western Minnesota.
+The children were my great grandparents, the proverbial Ole and Lena, Ole Johan Abrahamson Henden and Oline Eriksdatter Grønevik, both Ellis Island immigrants.
 The Henden family is denoted by green trees (), and the Vik family by blue trees ().

 One family back to that time, called Henden from early times, comes from Hennebygda (the community of Hendens), about halfway up the fjord (historically in Gloppen, now in Eid since 1982).
 The other family, Vik, Grønevik, Øvreberg, and other names (since people took the name of the farm they lived on), resided in and around Stryn, at the head of the fjord.
-Even today there are descendants of the two families in Hennebygda and Stryn (as well as up and down the fjord.)
+Even today there are descendants of the two families in Hennebygda and Stryn.

 My great-grandfather Ole was a gårdsman's (farm owner's) son, the fourth of five sons and seventh of eight children.
 They were relatively wealthy, and had the second pew in the church.

 My great-grandmother Oline was the youngest of "seven beautiful daughters" plus an older half-brother, all begotten of a cotter who was an illegitimate cotter's son himself.
-(Cotters rented land on a gård (farm) in return for housing, labor and fruits of the harvest.)
+(Cotters were men and their wives who rented land on a gård (farm) in return for housing, labor and fruits of the harvest.)
 They were poor; one of my great-grandmother's nephews talked of catching flounder from the fjord when there was nothing else to eat.
 Fortunately, flounder and potatoes (introduced in 1825) are a living diet.

 Two of Ole's siblings, both younger sons, and two of Oline's siblings, both younger daughters, also emigrated to Midwestern America in the 1880s-1900s, at a time when Norway was "bleeding young people", according to a cousin's wife.